rollyourown-xyz/ryo-grav-cms/project-deployment/modules/deploy-container-static-ip/README.md

 * container_network (string): The network to launch the container into.
 This must be provisioned on the host

-* container_cloud-init_file (string): Path to the cloud-init file to pass to the container on launch
+* container_cloud-init (string): The cloud-init file to pass to the container on launch

 * container_ipv4_address (string): The IPv4 address for the container, which must be static and is required for proxy device configuration.
 Must be unique in the deployment and consistent with the network the container is launched in